-Before the Bollard group, Jamie held many senior leadership roles at leading wealth and asset management firms, including serving as President of Fidelity Investments Private Wealth Management and President of Fidelity’s Personal Trust Company.
-While at Fidelity, he led the design and development of Fidelity’s portfolio and financial planning tools.
+Before The Bollard Group, Jamie held many senior leadership roles at leading wealth and asset management firms, including serving as President of Fidelity Investments Private Wealth Management and President of Fidelity’s Personal Trust Company.
+While at Fidelity, he led the design and development of Fidelity’s private wealth management and financial planning tools.

-Jamie lives in the Back Bay of Boston with his wife Stephanie.
+Jamie lives in the Back Bay of Boston with his wife Stephanie Dodson.
 Together they have six children, whom Fiduciary Wealth Partners views as full partners.

 Erik Marr is a Partner and the Chief Compliance Officer of Fiduciary Wealth Partners.

 Prior to Fiduciary Wealth Partners, Erik was the first employee of SJM Fiduciary Advisors, which he helped start with Preston McSwain.
 Fiduciary Wealth Partners is the successor to SJM.